auteam1/wsr/README.md

 * **PASS_VM** - _string_ Password for login to Virtual Machine **Default for Linux** `toor` , **Default for Windows** `P@ssw0rd`
 * **DELAY** - _integer_ Delay before power on VM, you can set this value to 0 for easy debugging  **Default** `30`
 > The domain name for the Administrator is set correctly and depends on the event

+## Non-interactive start for Cisco scripts
+All variables that are entered during the start of the script can be entered as parameters before starting